-All projects must meet a National Objective as detailed in Section 2.2.2.
+All projects must meet a National Objective as detailed in Section 2.2.3.

-2.4.5.
+1.6.5.
 Ineligible Uses of Funds

-Ineligible FEMA PA Match costs include required FEMA PA Match funding for approved projects under Categories A (Debris Removal) and Category B (Emergency Protective Measures).
+Ineligible FEMA PA Match costs include required FEMA PA Match funding for approved emergency work projects under Categories A (Debris Removal) and Category B (Emergency Protective Measures).
 Any increase in scope or modification of a FEMA PA project is also ineligible for funding.
-Further ineligible costs include those costs that are covered by another party as detailed in Section 2.2.4. in order to preclude Duplication of Benefits.
+Further ineligible costs include those costs that are covered by another party in order to preclude a Duplication of Benefits.